AndrinPelican/ugd/readme.md

     INPUT:
-    :param adj_m:                A numpy array containing 0 and 1s as elements, representing adjacency matrix of the digraph
+    :param adj_m:                A numpy array containing 0 and 1s as elements, representing adjacency matrix of the digraph.

     :param var_dict:             A dictionary with the integers 1..n as primary key (representing the n nodes).
-The values are dictionaries containing the Variable name as keys and the values can either be numbers or be numbers or strings
+The values are dictionaries containing the Variable name as keys and the values can either be numbers or be numbers or strings.

     :param controlls:            List of variable names, the number of arrows crossing the groups induced by the controls is constant in all the simulation.

     :param edge_util_function:   A function mapping the an adjency matrix to a numpy matrix, where the entries are the corresponding utility the agent would get from forming the edge.